1vannka/projects-portfolio/CSharp_projects/AtmSystemModel/README.md

 ## Purpose
 To demonstrate understanding of **multilayered architectures** and **design patterns** by implementing an ATM system.
-The system separates business logic from persistence and presentation layers, following a hexagonal (optionally layered) architecture.
+The system separates business logic from persistence and presentation layers, following a onion-layered architecture.

 ---